steff880/MS4-theDOM/README.md

 os.environ.setdefault('STRIPE_WH_SECRET', '<key generated by Stripe>')
 ```

-- Stripe keys are generated by Stripe, each individual have their own unique key values.
+- Stripe keys are generated by Stripe, each individual has their unique key values.
 - *PLEASE MAKE SURE NEVER TO PUBLISH THESE KEYS, ADD THE `env.py` TO A `.gitignore` TO AVOID PUSHING KEYS TO GITHUB.*
 7. Install the project requirements - `pip3 install requirements.txt`
 8. Apply database migrations - `python manage.py migrate`